bennycheung/bennycheung.github.io/_posts/2018-07-01-deep-learning-on-text-data.md

 To relate to this post, words correspond to tokens and documents correspond to descriptions.
 A corpus is therefore a collection of descriptions.

-The tf-idf a of a term t in a document d is proportional to the number of times the word t appears in the document d but is also offset by the frequency of the term t in the collection of the documents of the corpus.
+The tf-idf of a term t in a document d is proportional to the number of times the word t appears in the document d but is also offset by the frequency of the term t in the collection of the documents of the corpus.
 This helps adjusting the fact that some words appear more frequently in general and don't especially carry a meaning.

 tf-idf acts therefore as a weighting scheme to extract relevant words in a document.